freeglut/freeglut/README.md

 INSTALLATION
 ------------

+Freeglut relies on cmake (minimum 3.0.0) to generate build files for all the different supported platforms and toolchains.

-See README.cmake as a starting point, as well as the other README files for further info.
+See [README.cmake](README.cmake) as a starting point, as well as the other `README` files for further info.

+For those cases where using cmake is inconvenient, we also provide a set of unofficial, unsupported, possibly unmaintained, but potentially useful, alternative build files.
+See [altbuild/README.md](altbuild/README.md) for details.

 CONTRIBUTING